 Because of its physical location in the ribosome (Berk) and demonstrated role in translation initiation (Van Duin), we hypothesize that bS21 is involved in promoting translation of specific transcripts at the stage of translation initiation by interacting with mRNA leader sequences.
 Distinct amino acid residues in the three homologs may preferentially bind to specific sequences or structural motifs in the 5´ untranslated region (UTR) of mRNA, leading to higher affinity of the ribosome and increased translation of distinct species of mRNA.

 3.1.2.
-Reporter assays of 5´ UTR
+Testing the contribution of mRNA 5´ UTRs

-We will test the above hypothesis using a lacZ reporter assay.
+We will test the above hypothesis using lacZ reporter assays.
 Specifically, we will generate a vector that fuses a strong promoter, Pbfr, to the 5´ UTR of pdpA, followed by lacZ, which encodes β-galactosidase (Pbfr-UTRpdpA-lacZ).
-We have demonstrated that the transcript and protein encoded by bfr, bacterioferritin, are not affected by loss of rpsU2 at the transcript level (Figure X in intro) or the protein level (Figure X below), so the bfr promoter should not affect transcription or translation rates differently in wild-type and ΔrpsU2 cells.
+We have demonstrated that the transcript and protein encoded by bfr, bacterioferritin, are not affected by loss of rpsU2 at the level of transcription (Figure X in intro) or the protein level (Figure X below), so we expect that the bfr promoter will allow for the initiation of comparable amounts of transcription in wild-type and ΔrpsU2 cells.
 We chose the pdpA 5´ UTR because we know it is regulated by bS21-2 (see Figure X from Intro) and it has a defined 5´ UTR (Ref Ramsey 2015).
 We will design the vector to integrate into a neutral location in the F. tularensis genome using a Tn7 transposon, as outlined in Lovullo et al. (2009).
 (Lovullo).
 We will integrate the vector into both the wild-type strain and the ΔrpsU2 strain.
 We will also generate a control vector using the same promoter and lacZ gene, but it will contain the 5´ UTR of bfr (Pbfr-UTRbfr-lacZ), thereby serving as a negative control because we know that bfr is not regulated by bS21-2 (Figure x).
-Based on our hypothesis, we expect to see more β-galactosidase produced in wild-type cells with our pdpA UTR reporter vector compared to ΔrpsU2, because ribosomes lacking bS21-2 will not efficiently interact with the 5´ UTR of pdpA.
+Based on our hypothesis, we expect to see more β-galactosidase produced in wild-type cells with our pdpA 5´ UTR reporter compared to cells lacking rpsU2, because ribosomes lacking bS21-2 will not efficiently interact with the 5´ UTR of pdpA.
 The control vector should show constitutive production of β-galactosidase, regardless of the genetic background, as our previous results indicate that the presence or absence of bS21-2 does not influence transcription or translation of bfr.